acgetchell/mundus-atrox/src/journals/sixteenth.md

 1. *CoralKing* moves forward and attacks the yellow creature for 24 HP, killing it!
 2. *Benjamin* shoots his bow and does 17 HP damage
-3. *Tysnera* shoots a fireball and does 31 HP damage to each of them.
+3. *Tysnera* shoots a Fireball and does 31 HP damage to each of them.
 4. *Steve* shoots some creatures, sneakily doing 19 damage to a damaged one.
-5. *Tasbros* uses chromatic orb, fire damage, doing 24 HP damage to a creature.
+5. *Tasbros* uses Chromatic Orb, fire damage, doing 24 HP damage to a creature.
 6. I use Vow of Enmity and hit 2 of the creatures, killing one.
 7. *Viker* casts Moonbeam, doing 17 HP damage.
 She uses Shileighleigh?
 Her scorpeen hit on the claws, doing 14 HP on a creature, killing it.
 8. The creatures hit *Viker*’s Giant Scorpion twice, doing 28 HP damage to it.
 The other 2 attack me for 26 HP damage.